Nursing Training Exam Failed: Retake & Options 2026

 • Seek professional psychological help for severe exam anxiety

-Typical mistakes during the retake
+Typical mistakes during repetition

-Many repeat the same mistakes: starting preparation too late, focusing incorrectly (detailed knowledge instead of basics), not conducting exam simulations.
+Many repeat the same mistakes: starting preparation too late, focusing incorrectly (detail knowledge instead of basics), not conducting exam simulations.
 Those who use the same learning strategy for the second attempt as for the first often fail again.

 Last attempt crucial

-Discreet support in critical examination moments
+Discreet support in critical exam moments

 Learn more

-Conclusion: General nursing training exam not passed
+Conclusion: General nursing training exam failed

 The most important takeaways: